KarthikKunchala23/KarthikKunchala23/README.md

 - 👋 Hi, I’m Karthik Kunchala
 - 👀 I’m interested in DevOps/AWS Cloud and Automation of AWS Infra using Terraform
 - 🌱 I’m currently working on Data Platform on AWS.
-- 💞️ I’m looking to collaborate on my new Data Platform Build.
+- 💞️ I’m looking to collaborate on my new Data Platform Project.
 - 📫 How to reach me karthikkunchala2307@gmail.com

 <!---